mikabohinen/nvim-nix/README.md

 ### Plugin selection criteria

-We exclude a plugin if it does one or more of these things:
+A plugin is excluded if it does one or more of these things:

 1. Hides complexity you should understand
 2. Replaces learning with convenience